Putr/api-shortener-gui/README.md

 GUI for API Shortner
 --------------------

-Minimal GUI for the api-shortener.
-Support creation and deletion.
+Minimal GUI for [api-shortener](https://github.com/Putr/api-shortener).
+Supports creation and deletion.
 Does not display stats.

 **Usecase**: This is intendend only for testing or as a stopgap method while you're implementing the api into your own app.
 It's probably also good enough for personal use.